CMU-SAFARI/MQSim/README.md

 ## Usage in Windows

-1. Open MQSim.sln solution file in MS Visual Studio 17 or later.
+1. Open the MQSim.sln solution file in MS Visual Studio 2017 or later.
 2. Set the Solution Configuration to Release (typically it is set to Debug by default).
+3. Compile the solution.
-3. You can run the generated executable file, i.e., MQSim.exe, either in command line mode or via clicking the MS Visual Studio run button.
+4. You can run the generated executable file, i.e., MQSim.exe, either in the command line mode or via clicking the MS Visual Studio run button.
 You need to specify the path to two files 1) SSD configuration, and 2) workload definition.

 Example command line execution: